Support West Virginia Nullification Resolution HCR 66

 Members of the West Virginia Legislature are seeking to pass a resolution affirming “the sovereign right of West Virginia to nullify any dangerous and unconstitutional acts of, actions not undertaken using Constitutional means or actions taken to subvert Constitutional processes by the federal government.”
 It is imperative that the Legislature enacts this resolution, along with strong, substantive legislation that nullifies unconstitutional federal actions.

-House Concurrent Resolution 72 (HCR 72) is sponsored by Delegate Bill Ridenour (R-Harpers Ferry) and five other delegates.
+House Concurrent Resolution 66 (HCR 66) is sponsored by Delegates Bill Ridenour (R-Harpers Ferry) and Jim Butler (R-Gallipolis Ferry).
 This resolution begins by expounding on a proper view of the Constitution and its limitations on government power, specifically via the horizontal (between the three branches of government) and vertical (the states vs. the federal government) separation of powers.

 For example, the bill declares: